MichaelLogan11/busn32130_final_proj/README.md

 # A Beginner's Guide to Personal Investing
+This project was created by University of Chicago MBA students as a class project for Data Visualization for Decision-Making (BUSN32130), taught by Professor [Lara Kattan](https://www.chicagobooth.edu/faculty/directory/k/lara-kattan)

+Team members:

+    Gonzalo Tenorio

+    Michael Logan

 ## Overview
 When breaking into the world of personal investing, there are a few questions that always need answering: